 If you’d like to pick up a copy of Great Western Trail, you can get it for about $60.
-However it currently seems to be out of stock at most places.

 Final Score: 5 Stars – Heavy choices based around a simple movement mechanism deliver variety and intense strategy with every play.